sergionjr/Planneradora/README.md

 apps use XML for the front end of application which is easier to transfer files into your application and using HTML to make the presentation better.

+## Deployment

+### Building in Android Studio

+1. Download and install the latest version of [Android Studio](https://developer.android.com/studio)
+2. In Android Studio, choose "Import Project" at the welcome screen.
+3. Browse to the location of the project, and double-click on the project directory.
+4. if prompted with options, check "Use auto-import", and select "Use default gradle wrapper (recommended)".
+Click "Ok".
+5. You might have to manually install emulator by going into AVD MANAGER and clicking create virtual device.
+(WE RECOMMEND USING Pixel 3a API 25 FOR FASTER RUNTIME)